jfree/jfreechart/README.md

 History
 -------

-1.0.19 : (31-Jul-2014)
+Version 1.0.19 (31-Jul-2014)
 - fixed clipping issues for combined plots in JavaFX;
-        - fix a memory leak in the new JavaFX ChartCanvas class;
+- fixed a memory leak in the new JavaFX ChartCanvas class;
 - CombinedDomainXYPlot and CombinedRangeXYPlot now take into account the pannable flags in the subplots;
 - FastScatterPlot panning direction is corrected;
 - added rendering hints to sharpen gridlines and borders in most output formats;
 - JFreeSVG updated to version 2.0;
 - included a preview of JSFreeChart, a 2D chart library written in JavaScript that is conceptually similar to JFreeChart but runs directly in a web browser.

-1.0.18 : (3-Jul-2014)
+Version 1.0.18 (3-Jul-2014)
 - added JavaFX support via FXGraphics2D;
 - improved LogAxis labelling;
 - improved numeric tick labelling;
 - center text support in RingPlot;
 - 'stepPoint' attribute in the XYStepAreaRenderer;
 - other minor improvements and bug fixes, see the NEWS and ChangeLog files for further details.

-1.0.17 : (22-Nov-2013)
+Version 1.0.17 (22-Nov-2013)
 - see the NEWS and ChangeLog files for details.

 1.0.16 : (13-Sep-2013)
         - bumped the required JRE to 1.6, enhanced axis labelling, provided